MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_08_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

 ### Create a virtual machine.

-    **Note:** In this task, you'll create a virtual machine that will be used to test the private endpoint.
+    >**Note**: In this task, you'll create a virtual machine that will be used to test the private endpoint.

 1. From the Azure portal menu, select + **Create a resource** > **Compute** > **Virtual machine** or search **Virtual Machine** in the portal search box.